Cheshire-Cat94/Cheshire-Cat94.github.io/README.md

 **Patterns follow (somewhat) intuitive notions about reliability**

 The shape of the data as well as the proportions confirm intuitive or perhaps classical notions about reliability.
 The Government exhibits both the most significant difference between time periods, and the highest urgency proportions.
-Considering the amount of criticism related to communicative confusions and u-turns levied against 10 Downing Street over the course of the pandemic (*Covid Comms: Flexible Messaging or Government u-Turn?* | Prca, n.d.) it is perhaps surprising to learn that official communication follows the most intuitive pattern.
+Considering the amount of criticism related to communicative confusions and u-turns levied against 10 Downing Street over the course of the pandemic (Cook, n.d.) it is perhaps surprising to learn that official communication follows the most intuitive pattern.
 A plausible explanation for this discrepancy is that governments communicate through many different channels, and it is likely that statements in interviews and on social media are more widely disseminated and thus constitute the "public" face of the government to a much greater extent than its press corner.
 If we were to extend the scope of our research, another topic could therefore be to investigate whether there is a discrepancy between the type of official statements conveyed through the government's official channels and the statements issued by its representatives.

 **General public slower to catch up to speed**